 - Vertical talus

-How is Foot and Ankle Pain and Injury Diagnosed?
+How Is Foot and Ankle Pain and Injury Diagnosed?

 Your Loyola doctor understands that foot and ankle pain limits your movement and daily activities.
-First, you will have a thorough physical examination and if necessary, your Loyola doctor may recommend testing to make a definitive diagnosis.
+First, you will have a thorough physical examination and if necessary, your Loyola doctor may recommend testing to make a final diagnosis.
 Testing to determine the cause of your foot or ankle pain may include:

 - CT scan (computed tomography)